Boxulator/Tatakai/README.md

 Auto Perfect Block and Inf stamina is automatically on (only for running).
 Accept a job first before using AutoJob.
 (Automatically deposits 2k.
 2m is max bank) AutoSparring/AutoRoadwork will auto eat chickens/burgers/shakes.
-Double ww and let go for inf run animation for AutoRoadwork. (**STAND NEAR GYM ENTRANCE WITHOUT ONGOING ROADWORK BEFORE DOING AUTOROADWORK.
-YOU ALSO HAVE TO USE IY AUTOCLICK.**)
+Be sure to use IY Autoclick for Roadwork.
-Character may or may not get glitched when using M to Reset or turning off AutoJob/AutoImpact but ignores combat tag.
+Character may or may not get glitched when using M to Reset or turning off AutoJob/AutoRoadwork but ignores combat tag.
 (Game doesnt load character correctly when respawn recommend waiting for 30 seconds or more before rejoining/leaving)

 Other keys include: